-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will have a separately-designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Exchange Act of 1934, as amended (the Exchange Act").
-The members of our Audit Committee will, upon effectiveness of the registration statement of which this prospectus forms a part, be Tom Knox, Gavin Moran and Brandon Knox.
+We have a separately-designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Exchange Act of 1934, as amended (the Exchange Act").
+The members of our Audit Committee are Tom Knox, Gavin Moran and Brandon Knox.
 Each of these Committee members is "independent" within the meaning of Rule 10A-3 under the Exchange Act and the NASDAQ Stock Market Rules.
-Our board has determined that Tom Knox is an "audit committee financial expert", as such term is defined in Item 407(d)(5) of Regulation S-K. Tom Knox will serve as Chairman of our Audit Committee.
+Our board has determined that Tom Knox is an "audit committee financial expert", as such term is defined in Item 407(d)(5) of Regulation S-K. Tom Knox serves as Chairman of our Audit Committee.

-The Audit Committee will oversee our accounting and financial reporting processes and oversee the audit of our financial statements and the effectiveness of our internal control over financial reporting.
+The Audit Committee oversees our accounting and financial reporting processes and oversee the audit of our financial statements and the effectiveness of our internal control over financial reporting.
 The specific functions of this Committee include, but are not limited to:

-- selecting and recommending to our board of directors the appointment of an independent registered public accounting firm and overseeing the engagement of such firm; - · approving the fees to be paid to the independent registered public accounting firm; - helping to ensure the independence of the independent registered public accounting firm; - · overseeing the integrity of our financial statements; - · preparing an audit committee report as required by the SEC to be included in our annual proxy statement; - resolve any disagreements between management and the auditors regarding financial reporting; - reviewing with management and the independent auditors any correspondence with regulators and any published reports that raise material issues regarding the Company's accounting policies; - · reviewing and approving all related party transactions; and - overseeing compliance with legal and regulatory requirements.
+- selecting and recommending to our board of directors the appointment of an independent registered public accounting firm and overseeing the engagement of such firm; - approving the fees to be paid to the independent registered public accounting firm; - · helping to ensure the independence of the independent registered public accounting firm; - · overseeing the integrity of our financial statements; - · preparing an audit committee report as required by the SEC to be included in our annual proxy statement; - · resolve any disagreements between management and the auditors regarding financial reporting; - reviewing with management and the independent auditors any correspondence with regulators and any published reports that raise material issues regarding the Company's accounting policies; - · reviewing and approving all related party transactions; and - · overseeing compliance with legal and regulatory requirements.